5gon12eder/msc-graphstudy/README.md

 you may set the environment variable `MSC_LAZY_EVAL_OKAY` to a positive integer which will produce versions of the publications with dummy values substituted for the actual evaluation results.

+**Official Logos:** In order to avoid copyright and trademark issues, no official logos are included in the repository.
+Instead, a transparent picture of the same size will be used.
+You can provide the absolute paths of those logos you have handy by setting the CMake variables `MSC_LOGO_KIT`, `MSC_LOGO_ALGO` and `MSC_LOGO_IOSB` accordingly.
+The logos must be in PDF format.
+(The `./maintainer/configure` script will recognize an environment variable with the same name and pass its value on to CMake.)

+**Checking Assertions via TeX:** Some (admittedly very few) textual claims can be verified by automatic assertions added to the LaTeX code via `\directlua` magic.
+In order to enable these checks, set the environment variable `MSC_TEX_ASSERT` to a positive integer.
+You should not combine this with setting `MSC_LAZY_EVAL_OKAY` as you cannot expect correct results when cheating in the first place.

 ### Typesetting the Written Thesis

 Building the `report` target will download the [*Roboto*](https://fonts.google.com/specimen/Roboto) font from